C-r-o-m-e-r/e-commerce/README.md

 -   **Product Reviews & Ratings:** Users who have purchased a product can leave a star rating (1-5) and a written review.
 -   **Payment Integration:** Secure payment processing using Stripe Payment Intents and Webhooks.
 -   **Backend Testing:** A robust test suite using Jest and Supertest provides over 50% code coverage for the backend API, ensuring reliability and stability for all major features including authentication, product, and order management.
+-   **Developer Experience & CI/CD:**
+    -   A **Continuous Integration** pipeline using GitHub Actions automatically lints, tests (Jest for backend, Cypress for frontend), and builds the application on every push and pull request to the `main` branch, ensuring code quality and stability.

 ### UI/UX Enhancements